thoth-tech/handbook/docs/company/qaprocesses.md

 _If you have never worked on the repository before:_

-- Clone your project&#39;s relevant Thoth Tech repository to your local machine and navigate to the created project folder; you will find yourself on the default branch (main/master).
+- Clone your project's relevant Thoth Tech repository to your local machine and navigate to the created project folder; you will find yourself on the default branch (main/master).

 _If you already have a copy of this repository on your local machine_

-- From the main/master branch of your local copy of the repository, make sure to do a git &quot;pull&quot; to make sure you are working on the latest copy of code from the origin (this will include any changes merged to the main branch since you last cloned/pulled the repo).
+- From the main/master branch of your local copy of the repository, make sure to do a git "pull" to make sure you are working on the latest copy of code from the origin (this will include any changes merged to the main branch since you last cloned/pulled the repo).

 _Then:_